 The best way to get into the city is by taxi, however, shuttles are also available to be booked.
-Shuttle fares range from NZD 5 for kids, to NZD 10 for adults.
-It also costs an extra NZD 10 for ski gear.
+Shuttle fares are cheaper for children, but cost extra for transporting ski gear.

 Tel: +64 3 450 9031.

-Rental companies including Apex, Avis, Budget, Europcar, Hertz, Jucy, Nationwide, THL, and Thrifty all offer car rental services at Queenstown Airport.
+Rental companies including Avis, Budget, Europcar, Hertz, Thrifty, Ezi Car Rental and Sixt all offer car rental services at Queenstown Airport.

 Taxis are available from outside the terminal.

-Long- and short-term parking is available.
-It is free for the first 20 minutes, with a maximum charge of NZD 25 for the first day, and NZD 75 for a week.
+Long and short-term parking is available.
+It is free for the first 10 minutes, with a maximum charge of NZD 25 for the first day, and NZD 155 for a week.